El Helicoide: Government facility

 In 1975, the Venezuelan government acquired the facility.
 Between 1979 and 1982, 10,000 squatters occupied the facility until they were evicted.
 By 1982, only the geodesic dome with its aluminum top on the concrete infrastructure was completed.

 From 1984, some state agencies were gradually installed in the building, the most important of which was the Directorate of Intelligence and Prevention Services (DISIP).
 In 1985, DISIP purchased a 15-year lease for the lower two floors of El Helicoide, where prison cells are presently located.
 The building was seriously affected by a bombing in the 1992 Venezuelan coup d'état attempts and an anti-aircraft response from it.
 The dome was later repaired following these events.

+Bolivarian Revolution

 Since 2010, part of the building serves as the headquarters of the National Experimental Security University (UNES).
 As unrest grew surrounding the Nicolás Maduro government, offices, storerooms and even lavatories were converted into makeshift holding areas for the growing number of prisoners.
 Prisoners describe it as a place where systematic torture and human rights violations occur.
+The role of El Helicoide in Venezuela’s political context has been documented by various organizations, including Human Rights Watch and the Foro Penal.
+These entities have reported on the conditions inside the building and linked them to a pattern of alleged human rights violations in the country.